It’s hard to know exactly how much you’ll need in later life because everyone has different circumstances and different expectations.

 People tend to spend less on housing costs such as mortgages, but more on things like heating bills, healthcare and insurance.

 Many people's spending also goes down after they stop working because they no longer have to worry about things like commuting and pension contributions.

-Research from the PLSA, in conjunction with Loughborough University, suggests that retired couples living outside London are spending on average around £30,600 a year in 2021 (excluding housing costs).
-That’s £1,500 more than before the start of the coronavirus pandemic.
+Research from the PLSA, in conjunction with Loughborough University, suggests that retired couples living outside London are spending on average around £34,000 a year in 2022 (excluding housing costs).
+That’s an almost 20% increase over the last year.

-They suggest this amount should be enough for what a ‘moderate’ lifestyle.
+They suggest this amount should be enough for what they call a ‘moderate’ lifestyle.

 As well as paying for all your everyday spending, it should cover some extras, such as 2 weeks’ holiday a year in the UK and Europe.
 It also covers spending £100 each month on eating out.